pinkstack/cp-finder/README.md

   `AggregateActor` is another actor that represents effectively the "read side".
   Internally it runs ["Persistence Query"](https://doc.akka.io/docs/akka/current/persistence-query.html), a query that pulls events/snapshots from LevelDB storage and in parallel generates "aggregates" for the user to consume.
-  These aggregates are then constantly updated with changes from "write side" as they can be life feed updates.
+  These aggregates are then constantly updated with changes from "write side" as they can be live feed updates.
   So; whenever user is fetching statistics on these analytical endpoints he is reading "in-memory" representation.

 * Trade-offs.
 In other to achieve these incredible results some trade-offs needed to be made.
 There is a delay between the time that user writes on "write" side and to "analytics" side to represent that change.
 The system follows the so called patterns of ["eventual consistency"](https://en.wikipedia.org/wiki/Eventual_consistency) and [event sourcing](https://martinfowler.com/eaaDev/EventSourcing.html).